Skip to content

 5 ~/.config/sase/xprompts/{project}/ Project-specific (when project is set)

-Each directory (priorities 1-6 and 8-10) can contain individual .md files.
-Within priority 7, the config merge chain applies: built-in defaults, plugin configs, ~/.config/sase/sase.yml, overlay files (sase_*.yml), and finally a local ./sase.yml in the current working directory (highest config priority).
+Each directory-based source can contain individual .md files.
+YAML workflows use the same CWD, home, project, plugin, and package locations, with .yml or .yaml files loaded as workflow definitions.
+Within priority 6, the config merge chain applies: built-in defaults, plugin configs, ~/.config/sase/sase.yml, overlay files (sase_*.yml), and finally a local ./sase.yml in the current working directory (highest config priority).

 Project-specific xprompts (priority 5) are namespaced: a file bar.md in the foo project directory becomes foo/bar.
 Inline-capable project xprompts are referenced as #foo/bar; standalone project workflows are referenced as #!foo/bar.